 A. Century Cycles Fitting Services is not based solely on numeric measurements.
-The fit system we use is based on being Medicine of Cycling compliant.
-Medicine of Cycling is a group of fitting professionals not associated with any specific brand or company striving toward a better experience for the consumer.
 A computer will not tell you where to move the handlebar, cleats, or saddle if the client is still not comfortable.
 Only an experienced fitter with a critical thinking mind and ear for listening to the client's feedback can do this effectively.

 Q. What happens during the bicycle fitting process?